vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 [processing the return]
 {% endhighlight %}

-## in and out of the same table
+## In and out of the same table

-To complete the samples we need to add two niche cases.
-Here is a sample when a dynamic table is used be submitted to and returned by the XQL / SAP system at the same time. (the code is shortened to make it clearer).
+To complete our examples, we need to add two niche cases.

+Here is an example where a dynamic table is submitted to and returned by the XQL / SAP system at the same time (the code is shortened for clarity).

 {% highlight lua %}
 local vals = {}